John Henry Pyle Pafford: Librarian and soldier

 Accepted at the age of eighteen into the Inns of Court Officers' Training Corps, he gained a commission in the Wiltshire Regiment and a silver medal for boxing.
 He was also an excellent shot.

-He did not see active service in the World War of 1914–1918 ‒ was demobilised five months after the armistice on his nineteenth birthday.
+He did not see active service in the World War of 1914–1918, and was demobilised five months after the armistice on his 19th birthday.
 An ex-service grant enabled him to enter University College London.
 After voluntary teaching at the Working Men's College in Camden, he went on to take a London MA under R. W. Chambers, editing seventeenth-century texts.

-In the Inter-War Years Pafford proved himself to be an enthusiastic European: his Library Cooperation in Europe, 1935, continuing to be a valued work of reference (according to George Kane, in 1996).
+In the inter-war years, Pafford proved himself to be an enthusiastic European: his Library Cooperation in Europe, 1935, continuing to be a valued work of reference (according to George Kane, in 1996).
 He played a major part in evacuating the National Central Library from London.